omkar-dharkar/disaster-tweets-nlp/README.md

 This project is an NLP classification task where we predict disaster-related tweets using Logistic Regression.

+## Kaggle Competition

+This project is based on the [Kaggle competition: Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/overview).

 ## Dataset

 The datasets are in the `datasets/` folder: